Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-\subsection{Proof of Theorem \ref{sharp_P}}
+\subsection{Proof of Theorem \ref{sharp_P}.}

+\begin{reptheorem}{sharp_P} It is \#P-complete to compute the number of $S_L$-Pareto-optimal matchings, which are strictly better off for all manipulators. \end{reptheorem}

+\begin{proof} First of all, it is easy to check whether a matching is strictly better off and by using Algorithm~\ref{algorithm}, we can efficiently check whether a matching is $S_L$-Pareto-optimal.
+Therefore, this problem is in \#P.

-\begin{proof} Since computing the number of satisfiable assignment for {\sc 3-SAT} problem is \#P-complete, we only need to show that our reduction is {\em parsimonious}, i.e., the numbers of solutions in each problem are the same.
+Since computing the number of satisfiable assignment for {\sc 3-SAT} problem is \#P-complete, we only need to show that our reduction is {\em parsimonious}, i.e., the numbers of solutions in each problem are the same.

-First, we show that given one satisfiable assignment for {\sc 3-SAT} problem, we can construct a solution in {\sc PARETO-BETTER}.
+Denoted by {\sc PARETO-BETTER} the problem of finding $S_L$-Pareto-optimal matchings which are strictly better off for all manipulators.
+First, we show that given one satisfiable assignment for {\sc 3-SAT} problem, we can construct a solution to {\sc PARETO-BETTER}.
 According to Lemma \ref{lem:hard_onlyif}, we can construct a solution that makes all manipulators better off.
-Thus, it is sufficient to show that the constructed solution is also Pareto-optimal.
+Thus, it is sufficient to show that the constructed solution is also $S_L$-Pareto-optimal.
 In fact, for all $1 \leq i \leq n$, either $w_{x_i}^{+_2}$ or $w_{x_i}^{+_2}$ is matched with her favorite partner, but it is impossible for them to be matched with their favorite partners simultaneously.
 Moreover, for all $1 \leq j \leq m$, $w_{c_j}^r$ is matched with her favorite partner.
-Thus, such a solution must be Pareto-optimal.
+Thus, such a solution must be $S_L$-Pareto-optimal.

 Second, we show that given a solution to {\sc PARETO-BETTER}, we can construct a satisfiable assignment for {\sc 3-SAT} problem.
 From Lemma \ref{lem:hard_if}, we have shown that given a matching that makes all manipulators better off, we can construct a satisfiable assignment.
 Thus, given a solution to {\sc PARETO-BETTER}, we are also able to construct a satisfiable assignment for {\sc 3-SAT} problem. \end{proof}